 Who will replace Jeff ?
 How long will Ken continue as CEO?

-Ken will resume the President and CEO role, the position he filled very successfully from 1985 until earlier this year.
+Ken will resume the CEO role, the position he filled very successfully from 1985 until earlier this year.
 While there are no current plans to elect a new President or CEO, Ken has indicated that given the depth of talent at Enron these positions will be filled from within Enron.
 To ensure continuity, Ken has agreed to extend his current employment agreement with Enron until December 31, 2005.

 When Ken decided to relinquish the CEO title earlier this year wasn’t he hoping to ease off a bit?
 Is he happy about becoming CEO again?